Terreii/hoodie-plugin-store-crypto/README.md

 #### Sign out

-`cryptoStore` will automatically listen to [`account.on('signout')`](http://docs.hood.ie/en/latest/api/client/hoodie.account.html#events) events.
+If you use hoodie's plugin system, then `cryptoStore` will automatically listen to [`account.on('signout')`](http://docs.hood.ie/en/latest/api/client/hoodie.account.html#events) events.
 And locks itself if it emits an event.
 You don't need to add any setup for it.

 Use-cases for the [`cryptoStore.lock()`](#cryptostorelock) method are:
  - a lock after a timeout functionality
  - lock the store in a save way when closing an tab.
+ - lock on sign out, if you didn't use hoodie's plugin system.

 ```javascript
 window.addEventListener('beforeunload', function (event) {